pixelprei/btrfs-clicker/README.md

 To configure the `btrfs-clean.sh` script:
 * Change the _snapshot path_ from `$HOME/.snapshots` to something else.
 * Change the _expiration date_ for hourly, daily, weekly and monthly snapshots.
 This can be described in textual representation as described [here](https://www.gnu.org/software/coreutils/manual/html_node/Relative-items-in-date-strings.html#Relative-items-in-date-strings-1).

+# Inspiration
+This script is inspired by [snapper](http://snapper.io/).
+Although a lot more advanced, it requires [layering](https://coreos.github.io/rpm-ostree/layering/) which I want to avoid whenever possible.
+Another nice solution is [btrsnap](https://github.com/phdenzel/btrsnap).
+A bash script as well, but too advanced for my taste.
+More importantly, I run into issues on my immutable OS because the entire script must be run using `sudo`.
+Many other solutions exist, but I didn't try them.